ocpi/ocpi-tool/README.md

   * Persistent state, so you can export all data since the last export, or run weekly exports

-  * A continuous export mode, where the tool keeps indefinitely and streams new data to standard out or writes periodic export files
+  * A continuous export mode, where the tool keeps running indefinitely and streams new data to standard out or writes periodic export files

   * Support for more output formats, like CSV, or documentation of ways to use `jq` to make these